vishal-n/Face-Detection/README.md

 # Face-Detection
-A face detection model using OPENCV and deep learning
+A face detection model using opencv and deep learning

 To install the required libraries-<br/>
 pip3 install cv2<br/>